Jaymi66/Jaymi66.github.io/source/about/index.md

 My name is XiaoQiang Zhang(张晓强), you can call me Zail.

-I am a WEB Developer.
+I'm a WEB Developer.

-I love l technology, like React、 NodeJS、 MongoDB、 Docker...
+I love technology, such as React、 NodeJS、 MongoDB、 Docker...